misakey/frontend/src/packages/README.md

 * `hooks`: our custom hooks
 * `store`: global store package
 * `ui`: common ui package.
 Contains reusable presentational components, global theme definition.

+:warning: Those "packages" are not used as NPM packages anymore.
+We have only one app, that use everything.
+We decided to keep the package folder structure to avoid a huge refacto, and be free to re use them as NPM packages later, but for now, they are not usable as is (cross package dependencies are broken).
+So don't consider them as NPM packages.